PhD Program Requirements

 4. Successful completion of field examinations

-5. Successful completion of the prospectus defense
+5. Successful completion of the prospectus defence

 6. The writing and successful defence of a dissertation